Kitty Is Not a Cat: Broadcast

 Kitty Is Not a Cat premiered on 7TWO in Australia on 20 April 2018.
 The first season concluded on 25 May 2018.
-Season 2 premiered on 11 November 2019, but did not complete its broadcast; after the episodes "Sibling Rivalry/Dog Whistling" aired on 29 November 2019, the rest of the season would not air on the channel, for unknown reasons.
-The show is no longer airing on the channel at all; as of September 2024, its third and final season has not aired in the country.
+Season 2 premiered on 11 November 2019, but did not complete its broadcast; after the episodes "Sibling Rivalry/Dog Whistling" aired on 29 November 2019, the rest of the season would not air on the channel for several years, for unknown reasons.
+After a long hiatus, the rest of the second season was added to the 7plus website in March 2026; episodes 16-21 of the season were added on March 15, and episodes 22-26 of the season were added on March 20.
+These episodes were aired on television from September 4 to 10 of the same year.
+The show's third and final season has not yet been released in the country.

 The entirety of Season 2 would see release on Kartoon Channel in the United States in November 2021.
 The service does not have Season 1, unlike various other American streaming services.

 All three seasons have aired in English on ETV Bal Bharat in India since its launch on April 27, 2021, with Season 3 premiering sometime in May 2023.
 It would be the first international release of that season's episodes in English; however the season has also aired prior in Poland and China.

 Showmax, a streaming service in South Africa, would also host all three seasons of the show.
 In either 2020 or 2021, the service had the first two seasons.
 It is not known when they began hosting Season 3, and eventually the show would later be removed from the service.
 The series, including Season 3, was added back to the service in August 2024.